Jordan Gay

-Jordan Lane Gay (born March 29, 1990) is a former American football kickoff specialist.
+Jordan Lane Gay (born March 29, 1990) is an American former professional football kickoff specialist.
 He has also been a punter and a kicker.
-Gay signed with the Carolina Panthers after going undrafted in the 2013 NFL Draft.
-He has also been a member of the New York Giants, Buffalo Bills and Tennessee Titans.
+Gay signed with the Carolina Panthers after going undrafted in the 2013 NFL draft.
+He was also a member of the New York Giants, Buffalo Bills and Tennessee Titans.

 Professional career

 Carolina Panthers

 Gay signed with the Carolina Panthers as an undrafted free agent.
 He was released on August 24, 2013.

 New York Giants

 Gay was signed by the New York Giants.
 Gay was released on May 12, 2014.

 Second stint with the Carolina Panthers

 Gay was signed by the Panthers for the second time on May 19, 2014.
 He was released on August 24, 2014.

 Buffalo Bills

 On August 26, 2014, Gay was claimed off waivers by the Buffalo Bills.
 Although nominally listed as a punter, Gay was primarily signed as a kickoff specialist; Colton Schmidt was signed to handle punting duties, though Gay was listed on the depth chart as the backup punter and holder behind Schmidt as well as backup kicker behind Dan Carpenter.
 Gay, along with Brandon McManus were the only primary kickoff specialists in the NFL in 2014.

-On March 9, 2016, Gay signed a multi-year contract with the Bills.
+On March 9, 2015, Gay signed a multi-year contract with the Bills.

 Gay began the 2015 preseason as the Bills' starting kicker after Carpenter was placed on the non-football injury list.

 Gay was released by the Bills on October 7, 2015, to clear a roster spot for Billy Cundiff.
 He was re-signed on October 23, 2015.

 On August 31, 2016, Gay was released by the Bills.
 He was signed to the Bills practice squad on September 4.
 On September 9, he was elevated to the 53-man roster.
 He was released on September 27, 2016.
 He was re-signed by the Bills on November 26, 2016, to serve as the team's kickoff specialist.
 He was released on December 3, 2016.